UNFmontreal/Dcm2Bids/README.md

 `dcm2bids_helper -d DICOM_DIR`

 To build the configuration file, you need to have a example of the sidecars.
 You can use `dcm2bids_helper` with the DICOMs of one participant.
-It will launch dcm2niix and save the result inside the `tmp_dcm2bids/dcm2niix-example` directory.
+It will launch dcm2niix and save the result inside the `tmp_dcm2bids/dcm2niix-example` of the output directory.

 ## Output